toladata/TolaActivity/test/js/README.md

 front-end code.
 The tools of choice are:

 * Selenium WebDriver for browser automation
+* Chrome and/or Firefox browsers
 * Selenium Server for remote browsers (think Saucelabs, BrowserStack, or TestBot)
 * WebdriverIO, a test automation framework for NodeJS with support for synchronous or asynchronous JavaScript
 * MochaJS test framework with assorted plugins, particularly the Chai JS assertion library
-* Chrome and/or Firefox browsers
+* Allure, a test reporter

 If you're reading this, you've already probably cloned the repo.
 If you haven't, do that, then come back here.
 Commands listed in this document